theoutdata/resources/README.md

 # resources
-All outdata articles source code
+Visit our website: https://theoutdata.com/article/ to find the relevant explanation for the source code in this repo.